wso2/docs-ei/en/micro-integrator/docs/concepts/error-handling-concepts.md

 		<td>
 			Endpoint is running and handling requests.</br></br>
 			When the Micro Integrator starts, endpoints are in "Active" state until the user sets it to <a href="#off_state">OFF</a> state, or until an error occurs.</br></br>
-			The endpoint can be configured to stay in the <a href="#active_state">Active</a> state or to go to <a href="#timeout_state">Timeout</a> or <a href="#suspended_state">Suspended</a> based on the error codes you configure for those states.
-When an error occurs, the endpoint checks to see whether it is a "Timeout" error first, and if not, it checks to see whether it is a "Suspended" error.
+			In the endpoint error handling configuration, error codes are allocated to a particular endpoint state.
+Therefore, when the error occurs, the endpoint will either remain in <a href="#active_state">Active</a> state or change to <a href="#timeout_state">Timeout</a> or <a href="#suspended_state">Suspended</a> depending on the error code.
+The endpoint first checks whether the error is a <a href="#timeout_state">Timeout</a> error, and if not, it checks whether it is a <a href="#suspended_state">suspended</a> error.
 If the error is not defined for either "Timeout" or "Suspended," the error will be ignored and the endpoint will remain active.
 		</td>
 	</tr>
 	<tr>